 - Federal Pell Grant: This federal aid program provides financial assistance for obtaining a postsecondary education.
 It is intended to be the base of a student's financial aid package.
 Eligibility is based on the student's FAFSA need analysis results, the cost of attendance and enrollment status.
 Students are only eligible to receive six academic years (600 percent) of Pell Grant funds which is referred to as Lifetime Eligibility Used. - Federal Supplemental Educational Opportunity Grant (FSEOG): This federal aid program helps college students who have exceptional need.
 The amount of the FSEOG varies according to the availability of other grants, scholarships, loans and student employment.
-FSEOG funds are limited and are awarded on a first-come first-served basis. - Texas Public Education Grant (TPEG): This state program provides financial assistance in obtaining a postsecondary education.
-Eligibility is based on a student's financial need. - Texas Educational Opportunity Grant (TEOG): These state awards pay state and designated tuition for students who are Texas residents, show financial need and do not have an Estimated Family Contribution of more than \$5,233.
+FSEOG funds are limited and are awarded on a first-come firstserved basis - Texas Public Education Grant (TPEG): This state program provides financial assistance in obtaining a postsecondary education.
+Eligibility is based on a student's financial need. - Texas Educational Opportunity Grant (TEOG): These state awards pay state and designated tuition for students who are Texas residents, show financial need and do not have an Estimated Family Contribution greater than the amount determined by the Texas Higher Education Coordinating Board.
 They must be enrolled in a TSTC certificate or degree-seeking program (Academic Core and non-degree-seeking students are not eligible).
 Students must be within the first 30 credit hours for consideration.
-TEOG funds are limited and are awarded on a first-come first-served basis.

-- Federal and State Work-study Program: The Federal College Work-study Program is funded under the authority of the Economic Opportunity Act of 1964 and subsequent amendments.
+TEOG funds are limited and are awarded on a first-come first-served basis. - Federal and State Work-study Program: The Federal College Work-study Program is funded under the authority of the Economic Opportunity Act of 1964 and subsequent amendments.
 This program is jointly funded by the federal government under Title IV.
 In addition, the Texas College Work-study Program provides eligible, financially needy students with jobs, which are partly funded by the state of Texas.
-All students considered for employment under the Work-study Program are ensured equal employment opportunities without regard to race, color, religion, gender, national origin, age, genetic information, disability, or veteran status. - Federal and Texas Work-study Programs allow students to work part-time to help them pay for educational expenses.
+All students considered for employment under the Work-study Program are ensured equal employment opportunities without regard to race, color, religion, gender, national origin, age, genetic information, disability, or veteran status.

+Federal and Texas Work-study Programs allow students to work part-time to help them pay for educational expenses.
 The programs encourage community service jobs as well as work related to the student's chosen program of study.
 At all times, the priority should be given to the student's academics.
-Therefore, the Work-study Program is not intended to interfere with the student's education.
+Therefore, the Workstudy Program is not intended to interfere with the student's education.
 Student Work-study employees cannot work during scheduled class time.

-Students who are interested in applying for the Work-study Program may indicate their interest in work-study on the Free Application for Federal Student Aid (FAFSA) and must apply online for specific jobs at www.tstc.jobs.
+Students who are interested in applying for the Workstudy Program may indicate their interest in workstudy on the Free Application for Federal Student Aid (FAFSA) and must apply online for specific jobs at www. tstc.jobs.
 Students must be meeting the Financial Aid Standards of Academic Progress and be enrolled at least half-time in order to be eligible to participate in the Work-study Program.
 Funds awarded are subject to change due to enrollment status or failure to meet program requirements.
-A background check is required for some Work-study students.
-As applicants of a position students may be selected for interviews and if selected will be notified by phone and/or email once selected by the Human Resources Office.
+A background check is required for some Work-study positions.
+As applicants for a position, students may be selected for interviews.
+If a student is selected for an interview by the supervisor of the department for which the student applied, they will be notified by phone and/or email.
 A selected student will meet with Human Resources staff to complete employment forms.